 If you notice your Pit Bull scratching or licking their paws, rubbing their face frequently and continuously, you should start thinking about doing an allergy test and consulting the veterinarian.
-Three main types of skin allergies are the most common among Pit Bull and they are usually a consequence of:
+Three main types of skin allergies in dogs are the most common among Pit Bull, and they are usually a consequence of:

-This is a skin allergy which occurs due to hypersensitivity towards dust, mites and molds.
-Symptoms that may arise because of this specific allergy are: excessive licking, chewing paws and/or abdomen as well as the rear legs.
-Additionally, your dog’s ears may become red and if you touch their ears you may feel a lot of heat being released.
+This is a skin allergy which occurs due to hypersensitivity towards dust, mites, and molds.
+Symptoms that may arise because of this specific allergy are excessive licking, chewing paws, and abdomen as well as the rear legs.
+Additionally, your dog’s ears may become red, and if you touch their ears, you may feel a lot of heat being released.

 Except for their ears, you must also check for other symptoms showing up in their armpits, groin, between their toes, and abdomen.
 Moreover, changes in skin color which usually resemble deep pink, red or black colors are indications of atopic dermatitis!